-Marie Marthe Keyser AML Compliance Officer
+Marie Marthe Keyser

+AML Compliance Officer

 Marthe was appointed as AML Compliance Officer on 26 Sept 2022.
-She is currently the AML and Tax Transparency Policy Manager.
+She is currently the Head of Investigations Philippines in HSBC Philippines.
 She started her career with HSBC Philippines Collections in 2006.
 Her professional experience spans for 15 years in the field of collections and AML investigations.
-She is also the AML and Tax Transparency Policy manager for HSBC Philippines since last year.